christophhart/hise_documentation/Tutorial5.md

 That's it.
 Now you should be ready to compile the plugin.
 Open the saved patch and choose **File -> Export -> Export as Instrument (VSTi / AUi)**.
 If you are on Windows, you can choose, which platforms you want to compile (x86 / x64 / both).
 Press OK and go get a coffee while the compiler is doing the hard work (it should pop up a terminal window for a few minutes and spit out cryptic stuff that makes you feel like you're in the matrix).

 > **IMPORTANT:** The plugins you'll create are automatically licenced under the GPL v3 licence.
 This means you can't distribute them without releasing the source (which would be the entire project folder).
-For commercial usage, there is a separate licence model available.
-Please get in touch to discuss further details here.
+For commercial usage, there is a separate license model available.
+Please get in touch to discuss further details [here](info@hise.audio).

 ## 4. Deploy the plugin